mojaloop/documentation/contributors-guide/standards/README.md

 >As we start to introduce more Typescript into the codebase, Standard becomes less useful, and can even be detrimental
 >to our development workflow if we try to run standard across the Javascript compiled from Typescript.
 >We need to evaluate other options for Standard in Typescript, such as a combination of Prettier + ESLint

+Refer to the [template-typescript-public](https://github.com/mojaloop/template-typescript-public) for the standard typescript configuration.

 #### YAML